samber/prometheus-query-js/README.md

 ## 🤝 Contributing

-The Prometheus Query client is open source and contributions from community (you!) are welcomed.
+The Prometheus Query client is open source and contributions from community (you!) are welcome.

 There are many ways to contribute: writing code, documentation, reporting issues...